Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Discussion

 When the true system is relatively simple, and can be adequately modelled with only prior scientific knowledge, white-box models can be used.
-Here, the Bayesian filter approach was presented as an approximation of a white box model, which embeds a strong prior belief on the description of the physics, albeit allowing for some modeling and measurement errors, typically (but not necessarily) assumed Gaussian.
-This results in the physics imposed being heavily restricted, in that it defines the dynamics model within its specification.
-Comparatively, the \emph{physics-guided} neural network also embeds a relatively strict levels of physics knowledge, however, the NN allows for freedom in the estimation of the model output, akin to a residual modelling scheme.
+Here, the Bayesian filter approach was presented as an approximation of a white box model, which embeds a strong prior belief on the description of the physics, albeit allowing for some modelling and measurement errors, typically (but not necessarily) assumed Gaussian.
+This results in the physics prescription imposed being highly strict, in that it defines the dynamics model within its specification.
+Comparatively, the \emph{physics-guided} neural network also embeds a relatively high reliance on the physics-based model prescription, however, the NN allows for freedom in the estimation of the model output, akin to a residual modelling scheme.
 Comparing the two light-grey methods discussed in this paper, namely; ML-enhanced Bayesian filtering and physics-guided neural networks, both are often used when supplementary knowledge is required, but most of the underlying physics is well described with prior knowledge.
 Naturally, the flexibility of these approaches is relatively low, a facet sacrificed in order to improve precision in the physical descriptions.
-ML-enhanced BF techniques are often applied as estimators, e.g. serving for the purpose of virtual sensing, within a system identification context.
-PGNNs, on the other hand, often aim to determine improved estimates of the measured output (e.g.\ displacement, velocity).
+ML-enhanced BF techniques are often applied as estimators, e.g. serving for the purpose of virtual sensing, within a system identification context. \emph{PgNNs}, on the other hand, often aim to determine improved estimates of the measured output (e.g.\ displacement, velocity).